How to Install Chrome Extensions on Android

 One of the more popular options is Yandex.
 This browser is available in the Google Play Store, so there’s no need to sideload any files.
 Yandex also offers full support of the Chrome Web Store.
 This browser option is an excellent place to start if you want to use Chrome Extensions on your Android device.

-- Once installed, tap on the address bar at the top.
+- Once installed, tap on the “address bar” at the top.
 Type in “chrome.google.com/webstore” without the quotes.
-Of course, you can also tap on this link.

 - When the Web Store opens, tap the “search bar” and type the extension you want to add.
 Note: Use two fingers to zoom out because you’ll likely see the desktop version.

-- Tap “Install” in the upper right-hand corner.
+- Tap on “Install” in the upper right-hand corner.